run-ai/docs/docs/Researcher/cli-reference/runai-logs.md

 ## Output

 The command will show the logs of the first process in the container.
-For training jobs, this would be the command run at startup.
-For interactive jobs, the command may not show anything.
+For training Jobs, this would be the command run at startup.
+For interactive Jobs, the command may not show anything.

 ## See Also